ethpandaops/ethereum-package/README.md

         //  Number of seconds per slot on the Beacon chain "seconds_per_slot": 12,

-        //  Number of slots in an epoch on the Beacon chain "slots_per_epoch": 32,

         //  The number of validator keys that each CL validator node should get "num_validator_keys_per_node": 64,